For students entering York University on May 10, 2021 or later:

 Professor Marilyn L. Pilkington, the Dean of Osgoode Hall Law School from 1993 to 1998 and founder of Osgoode Professional Development, established this award to be given to a student pursuing studies in the LLM program.
 The award will be granted annually (each Fall term) to a Canadian citizen, permanent resident, protected person, resident of Ontario, on the basis of academic achievement and financial need.
 Preference will be given to a graduate of Osgoode Hall Law School.
 Applications for the Professor Marilyn L. Pilkington are made through the Osgoode Professional Development bursary application.

 Academic Fee Waiver for Senior Citizens (Partial For OsgoodePD LLM Programs)

-Note that this fee waiver is administered by York University, not OsgoodePD.
-The fee waiver is a partial waiver for this program and is capped at the current Faculty of Graduate Studies part-time tuition fee rate and covers academic fees only.
+The waiver covers academic fees only.
 Students are responsible for any additional charges including interest charges, student health and dental plans, course materials fees, supplementary fees, etc.

 For more information see the Waivers and Payments by a Third Party (External Agency) page on York University’s website.

 Students may qualify for a tax credit for tuition fees and education amounts.
 The amount of the tax credit depends on each student’s taxable income.
 For information, please consult Canada Revenue Agency’s Information on Students and Income Tax.